MISSION AGENCIES: For Better or Worse

 Article Written by Ryan Currie

-Bilbo Baggins, the hobbit hero of J.R.R Tolkien’s The Hobbit, once explained the danger of leaving home and everything familiar to his nephew: “It’s a dangerous business, Frodo, going out your door.
-You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.”
+Bilbo Baggins, the hobbit hero of J.R.R Tolkien's The Hobbit, once explained the danger of leaving home to his nephew: “It's a dangerous business, Frodo, going out your door.
+You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.”

 Supporting Missionaries in the New Testament

 It is a faithful thing you do in all your efforts for these brothers, strangers as they are, who testified to your love before the church.
 You will do well to send them on their journey in a manner worthy of God.
 For they have gone out for the sake of the name, accepting nothing from the Gentiles.
 Therefore, we ought to support people like these that we may be fellow workers for the truth.
+(3 John 5–8)

-John’s letter to Gaius gives insight into how the early church viewed missionary support.
+John's letter to Gaius gives insight into how the early church viewed missionary support.
 These missionaries, even if they were strangers or not personally known, went out for the sake of the name of Jesus Christ.
 Because of this, they were to be sent “in a manner worthy of God.”
-They were ambassadors for Christ and were to be treated like the one they represented (see also Matt 25:40).
-Gaius received the missionaries well, and the missionary, in turn, reported about Gaius’ love and faithfulness to John and the local church.
+They were ambassadors for Christ and were to be treated like the one they represented (see also Matthew 25:40).
+Gaius received the missionaries well, and the missionary, in turn, reported about Gaius' love and faithfulness to John and the local church.

 3 John 8 is crucial in discussing missionary support: “Therefore we ought to support people like these, that we may be fellow workers for the truth.”
 The missionary supporters are fellow workers for the gospel.
 This is similar to Paul's statement that the church at Philippi was a partner in gospel work (Philippians 1:5).
 The workers sent out are to be supported; those who support them share in their labor and reward.